marcusoftnet/marcusoftnet.github.io/_posts/2015-10-01-eaddrinuse-when-watching-tests-with-mocha-and-supertest.md

 ---
 layout: post
-title: EADDRINUSE when watching tests with mocha and supertest
+title: "EADDRINUSE when watching tests with mocha and supertest"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-10-01T07:01:16.000Z
+date: 2015-10-01 07:01:16
 tags:
  - Javascript
  - Node
  - Tools
  - Koa
 ---
 You are happy to meet me among the living.
 The error I'm describing nearly killed me with frustration, and if that didn't happen I was about to help it by finish myself off.